 Global Sociology, Immigration, Gender and Sexuality Studies, Political Economy, Qualitative Research Methods, Asia and Southeast Asia

-The second book project, Human Trafficking Reconsidered: Migration and Forced Labor, is an edited volume commissioned by Open Society that she is co-editing with Professor Rhacel Parrenas.
+The second book project, Human Trafficking Reconsidered: Rethinking the Problem, Envisioning New Solutions, is an edited collection commissioned by Open Society that she is the lead editor on with Professor Rhacel Parrenas.
 This volume expands the literature on human trafficking through the lens of migration and forced labor.
 A focus on forced labor avoids conflating trafficking with prostitution, and calls attention to the susceptibility of a wide range of migrant workers (agricultural, construction, factory, and domestic), to understand the structures and systems that render migrant workers vulnerable to human trafficking.

 She is interested in the links between changing political economies and intimacy, globalization and transnationalism, and gender and migration.
-She has written and published academic journal articles, in Contexts, Sexualities and The Journal of Contemporary Ethnography, as well as news articles for BBC on the global sex industry in Vietnam.
+She has written and published academic journal articles in Gender & Society, The Journal of Contemporary Ethnography, and Sexualities as well as news articles for BBC on the global sex industry in Vietnam.